 It also relaxed restrictions imposed by the Indian Councils Act 1861.

-The Act allowed the councils to discuss each year’s annual financial statement.
+The Indian Councils Act 1892 allowed the councils to discuss each year’s annual financial statement.

 Thus it prepared the base of Indian democracy.